Fenugreek Tea: Benefits, Side Effects, And How To Make It

 The soluble fiber in fenugreek can lower blood sugar levels.
 It achieves this by slowing down the absorption of carbohydrates (11).

-An Iranian study states that taking fenugreek can have beneficial effects on type 2 diabetes (12).
+An Iranian study that evaluated the efficacy of fenugreek for diabetes, states that it can have beneficial effects on type 2 diabetes (12).
 The study suggests that taking fenugreek seeds soaked in hot water (as tea) may help in this regard.

 6. May Boost Brain Function